gchq/Palisade-clients/client-akka/README.md

 ## API Design

 The client follows as simple an API as possible.
-After providing configuration for the location of a cluster, the client is otherwise stateless and presents as flat data-structures as possible.
+After providing configuration for the location of a cluster, the client is otherwise stateless and presents the flattest data-structure possible.
 The methods and return types are a one-to-one mapping with each service required to interact with (`register` with Palisade Service, `fetch` from Filtered-Resource Service, `read` from Data Service).

 ## Technologies Used